 Acceptable degrees for entrance into the Ph.D. program include the Master of Theology (Th.M.) and the Master of Divinity (M.Div.).
 The Master of Arts in Theology (M.A.Th.) may be acceptable for some majors depending on the overall content of the degree curriculum in relationship to the desired area of study.
 All applicants to the program must have completed requirements in both Biblical Hebrew and Greek that meet or exceed the requirements for the M.Div. at Southwestern.

-Applicants must have completed elective work in their desired field of study beyond the introductory courses required in a standard M.Div. degree.
-Each applicant’s portfolio will be evaluated by a potential faculty supervisor.
+Applicants must have completed elective work (typically four courses) in their desired field of study beyond the introductory courses required in a standard M.Div. degree.
+Each applicant’s portfolio will be evaluated by a faculty committee.
 Admission decisions rest totally on the strength of the complete portfolio.
 Those deemed insufficiently prepared will be denied admission.
 Some may be admitted conditionally on the completion of leveling work prior to matriculation in the program.

 For admission, all non-U.S. citizens will be required to take the internet-based Test of English as a Foreign Language (TOEFL) as an admission requirement.
 The minimum score for unconditional admission is 100 (those who score between 90-99 may enter the program conditionally; those who score less than 90 may not enter the Ph.D. program).
 Citizens of the United Kingdom, Australia, and Canada and other non-U.S. citizens who have successfully completed an accredited English-language based bachelor's degree from a North American institution are exempt from this requirement.
 All TOEFL scores submitted should be less than two years old.